-- To make at least one payment into the plan either regular monthly, yearly, or a single payment. - To allow your pension pot to potentially grow until you take your pension benefits - To regularly review your investments to make sure you're on track for retirement. - If your employer is providing additional life cover, you must tell us about any change in your health from the time you sign the application through to the start of your plan as this could affect your cover.
+- To make a regular monthly or yearly payment or to make at least one single payment at the start of the plan. - To commit to a medium to long term (five to ten years) investment, to allow the money in your plan to potentially grow. - To regularly review your investments to make sure you are on track for retirement. - If your employer is providing life cover, you must tell us of any change in your health from the time you sign the application form through to the start of your plan, as this could affect your cover.